 Higher Achievement’s volunteers are key partners to our scholars’ success, joining us each week to make a measurable and clear impact on the lives of young people.

 Our volunteers range from college students to retirees, coming from all kinds of personal and professional backgrounds.
 They comprise a rich network of community members who are invested in the neighborhoods where they work and live, and who believe that opportunities make all the difference.
 No teaching experience is required.

-At this time our Mentor rosters are full, but we are still looking for Literacy Tutors!
-If you are interested in being a Literacy Tutor (required availability 4-6 p.m. at least one day per week) or would like to join the waitlist for future mentoring opportunities, please complete an application and we will be in touch!
+We are still looking for Literacy Tutors at all of our locations and Mentors in Baltimore!
+If you are interested in being a Literacy Tutor (required availability 4-6 p.m. at least one day per week) or would like to apply to mentor in Baltimore or join the waitlist for future mentoring opportunities in DC Metro or Richmond, please complete an application and we will be in touch!

 - Work with a small group of scholars as they engage in reading, writing, speaking, and listening activities that build on scholars’ strengths and reflect their cultures and values.